MiSeon23/MakeGazeboModel_IrisWithRealsensed435/README.md

    Open file d435.urdf.xacro

-   Copy all below <!-- includes --> without </robot> at the end of it
+   Copy all below <!-- includes --> without /robot at the end of it

-   Paste it on the </robot> at the end of the iris.xacro
+   Paste it on the /robot at the end of the iris.xacro

    Then, edit filenames

-    first filename -> "metarials.urdf.xacro"
+    first filename -> "materials.urdf.xacro"
     second filename -> "model://rotors_description/meshes/d435.dae"